Planning to buy a new water purifier for your home? Confused between all the technical terms?

-RO water purifiers also need appropriate post treatment like UV column, post carbon filter and mineralizer etc. All these post RO filtration and water treatment are usually added to be 100% sure of the purification and to remove any organic and inorganic impurities still left in the water.
+RO water purifiers also need appropriate post-treatment like UV column, post-carbon filter and mineralizer etc. All these post RO filtrations and water treatment are usually added to be 100% sure of the purification and to remove any organic and inorganic impurities still left in the water.
 RO membrane can also change the taste of water and make it taste bitter and unnatural.
-Because of this post RO activated carbon filter, taste enhancer or mineralizer cartridges are used.
+Because of this post-RO activated carbon filter, taste enhancer or mineralizer cartridges are used.

 So what we are trying to bring out here is, for reliable purification and pure water what is needed is a combination of multiple purification technologies.

 We would not like to unnecessarily stretch this post long and would like to end with our final thoughts with this.

 It is not advisable to rely on any single purification technology as every purification technology has its pros and cons.
 What is needed is a multi-stage purification approach that uses multiple purification methods.